The Big Blockade

-The Big Blockade is a 1942 British black-and-white war propaganda film in the style of dramatised documentary.
-It is directed by Charles Frend and stars Will Hay, Leslie Banks, Michael Redgrave and John Mills.
+The Big Blockade was a 1942 British black-and-white war propaganda film in the style of dramatised documentary.
+It was directed by Charles Frend and starred Will Hay, Leslie Banks, Michael Redgrave and John Mills.
 It was produced by Michael Balcon for Ealing Studios, in collaboration with the Ministry of Economic Warfare.

 At one stage, the film was known as Siege.

 Plot

-This is a propaganda film in which the British strategy of the economic blockade of Nazi Germany is illustrated through a series of scenes and sketches, combined with documentary footage.
+This was a propaganda film in which the British strategy of the economic blockade of Nazi Germany was illustrated through a series of scenes and sketches, combined with documentary footage.

 Although released in 1942 it was largely made in 1941 so part of the story is complaint of America's non-involvement.